Diet and exercise for breast cancer patients

 Too much fat and reduced lean body mass (fat-free body mass) have increased chemotherapy toxicity and poorer outcome.
 Weight loss is therefore recommended in breast cancer patients who are overweight.

 The benefits of losing weight by diet have not been fully investigated in women with advanced breast cancer.
-This study is designed to assess the value of dietary restriction with respect to the effectiveness of chemotherapy to halt progression of the disease and the reduction of side effects.
+This study was designed to assess the value of dietary restriction with respect to the effectiveness of chemotherapy to halt progression of the disease and the reduction of side effects.

-Why this intervention?
+Why this intervention

 The main aim of dietary intervention is to reduce energy intake.
 Studies in animals indicate that energy restriction, mainly achieved by reduced carbohydrate intake, is associated with reduced tumour growth and progression.